Classes of Aggregation Rules for Ethical Decision Making in Automated Systems

-The relation between an anonymous preference profile and a permutation process over a finite subset $A\subseteq X$, is that for $\sigma\in S_A$, $\pi(\sigma)$ is the probability of $\sigma$ in $\Pi(A)$\footnote{Because of this, we can refer to $\Pi(A)$ as an anonymous preference profile.}.\\
+The relation between an anonymous preference profile and a permutation process over a finite subset $A\subseteq X$, is that for $\sigma\in S_A$, $\pi_A(\sigma)$ is the probability of $\sigma$ in $\Pi(A)$\footnote{Accordingly, we refer to $\Pi(A)$ as an anonymous preference profile.}.\\

-We want to analyze some axiomatic aspects of the aggregation of preferences induced by a permutation process, defined by the selection of the winning alternatives.
+We want to analyze aspects of the aggregation of preferences induced by a permutation process, defined by the selection of the winning alternatives.
 We define a \textit{social choice correspondence} (SCC) as a function $f$ that maps an anonymous preference profile defined over a finite subset $A\subseteq X$ into a nonempty subset of $A$.
-Examples of SCC are the \textit{plurality} rule, that selects the alternatives that are on the top of the largest number of individual preferences, $argmax_{a\in A}\sum_{\sigma\in S_A:\sigma(a)=1}\pi(\sigma)$, or the \textit{antiplurality} rule, that selects the alternatives that are the least preferred by the smallest number of individual preferences, $argmin_{a\in A}\sum_{\sigma\in S_A:\sigma(a)=N}\pi(\sigma)$.\\
+Examples of SCC are the \textit{plurality} rule, which selects the alternatives that are on the top of the largest number of individual preferences, $argmax_{a\in A}\sum_{\sigma\in S_A:\sigma(a)=1}\pi(\sigma)$, or the \textit{antiplurality} rule, that selects the alternatives that are the least preferred by the smallest number of individual preferences, $argmin_{a\in A}\sum_{\sigma\in S_A:\sigma(a)=k}\pi(\sigma)$.\\